 It’s already +18C/65F at 8am, and I make the short way to the market.
 When I arrive, Neni is coming out of the daily slumber, but quiet becomes hopping within the hour on a bright Friday morning.

-Soon, food arrives and there are wild splashes of red, yellow, and green; creamy runny egg yolks smoothly mixing with the mild acidity of the tomato chunks in the ragout; the slightly spicy just-chewy sausage in balance with the oh so fluffy pita.
+I order a mélange (with prerequisite glass of water); freshly-squeezed orange juice; and Israeli breakfast “Red Shakshuka”, consisting of fresh tomato ragout, 2 organic eggs, fresh herbs, and pita.
+I add a portion of grilled Merguez sausage for the extra protein.
+Food arrives with wild splashes of red, yellow, and green; creamy runny egg yolks smoothly mixing with the mild acidity of the tomato chunks in the ragout; the slightly spicy just-chewy sausage in balance with the fluffy pita.
 The giant piece of bread is just enough to scoop up the rest of the tomato goodness.

 Oberlaa (Döbling, 19.)